paladin-t/bitty/docs/documents/manual.md

 The asynchronous `Resources.load(...)` returns a resource handle immediately.
 It is lazy evaluated, loading is deferred until specific reading and writing access happens.
 The synchronous `Resources.wait(...)` also loads it, it returns immediately if the specific resource is already loaded, otherwise it waits until loaded or timeout.

 Consider use `Resources.unload(...)` or `Resources.collect()` to unload unused resources (loaded by `Resources.load(...)`) periodically and properly, or there would be memory leak.
-One possible practice is to call Lua's GC then collect resources after loading a new level, and the old one is no longer in use:
+One possible practice is to call Lua's GC then collect resources after loading a new level, since the old one is no longer in use:

 ```lua
 collectgarbage()